NEXT MEETING: Saturday 28 April 2018 9.30am @ Bev Philben Room, St Hilda’s School. All welcome.

 The St Hilda’s Old Girls’ Association (OGA) exists to provide a recognised means of communication between past and present students and other school support groups; to promote social interaction between Old Girls; and to promote a permanent interest in the life, activities and progress of St Hilda’s School.
-We would like to introduce our new 2017 Committee below: Send an email
+We would like to introduce our new 2018 Committee below:

 Miss Georgia Frizelle (2015)

 After graduating from St Hilda’s in 2015 as the School Captain I am currently studying a double degree of Law and Commerce at Bond University.
 In between working at Pindara Private Hospital, studying full-time and enjoying the Gold Coast lifestyle, I love to travel, spend time with friends and family and read a good book in the sun.
-I am very much looking forward to being a member of the St Hilda’s Old Girls’ Committee and being able to continue to build the relationship that St Hilda’s graduates have with each other and the School.
+I have very much enjoyed being President of the St Hilda’s Old Girls’ Committee and am proud to continue building relationships between past and present students of St Hilda’s and a bigger and more connected Alumni network than ever before.
+With your support, we hope to make 2018 the most engaging and progressive year yet.

 Mrs Christine Prendergast (1973)